themejuice/tj/README.md

 * WAMP/LAMP sucks.
 * The local env setup process is monotonous.
 It's the same thing _over and over again_, aside from a couple variables here and there.
 * It seems as though every few months a new build tool comes out, so you end up with projects created within the range of just a year or 2 having _completely_ different build tools.
 Does this project use Grunt?
 Guard?
 Oh, I see, it's using Gulp!
 No thanks.
+* Dependency management for WordPress is terrible.
+* A decent Git workflow for WordPress is even more terrible.
+Bloated repositories, out of date plugins, out of date core.
+It's a nightmare.
-* It's hard to maintain.
+* Given all of that, projects are hard to maintain.
 It's hard to onboard new team members.
 It just sucks.

 In order to remedy most of those, I created a little Rake script that automated things like scaffolding out a new development site and also aliasing a few of the build tools that I used.
 A couple months later, I extracted that out to a little gem so that it didn't have to sit inside of a `Rakefile` (mainly because it utilized the oh-so-efficient copy-and-paste update method).